What is your proudest moment thus far in life?

 What’s your best health tip as you grow older?

 I’ve been learning how magnesium deficient we all are and I’ve become very committed to supplementing with Dr. Carolyn Dean’s liquid magnesium.
-It has such a wide range of positive effects working with the body and I have really benefitted.
+It has such a wide range of positive effects working with the body and I have really benefited.
 I love all of her mineral supplements.
 I also think it’s so important to move.
 Pick something you love and do it most days.
 Or mix it up!
 But keep moving your body.
 I’ve really loved riding bicycles with my husband because now that our kids are grown, we have the time on weekends to ride together.
 We also love weight training together.

 What’s your best beauty tip as you grow older?